SEP IRA vs. 401(k)

 Since SEPs require the employer to make contributions to all eligible employees, they are a great option for family-owned businesses.
 Business owners can share business profits with family, while saving for retirement and getting a tax deduction in the process.
 And if cash flow is unpredictable, the flexibility to decide whether or not to contribute each year is valuable.

 Growing small businesses

-As a business that expects to grow, a 401(k) can be used to attract and retain talent while allowing your employees to also contribute to their retirement plan which SEP IRAs do not allow.
-Features such as vesting can give employees an incentive to stay longer, and an employer match can act as an extra incentive to attract great employees.
+As your business grows, a 401(k) can be used to attract and retain talent as well.
+Features such as vesting can give employees an incentive to stay longer, and an employer match can act as an extra incentive to attract employees.